antonarhipov/sonic-byte/sonic-byte-tutorial/src/introduction.md

 You're holding a tutorial that will teach you how to create a complete 8-track dark electronic album using nothing but code.
 No DAW.
 No piano roll.
 No mouse clicking.
 Just pure, expressive code.

-**Synthetic Apocalypse** is a "Sonic Byte" — 8 tracks of dark clubbing, industrial electronic, and darksynth music, composed entirely in [Sonic Pi](https://sonic-pi.net/).
+**Sonic Byte** — 8 tracks of dark clubbing, industrial electronic, and darksynth music, composed entirely in [Sonic Pi](https://sonic-pi.net/).
 This book will teach you how it was made, and give you the skills to create your own.

 ## What You'll Learn